bwplotka/mimic/README.md

   * Not all project's config are prepared to be imported (config tied to implementation, huge deps, secret masked, no marshaling etc):
   See: https://github.com/prometheus/alertmanager/pull/1804
-  * While YAML schema should not change a lot (for stable APIs, 1+ semantic versions for projects), internal underlying Golang struct's code can change a lot.
+  * While YAML schema should not change a lot (for stable APIs, 1+ semantic versions for projects), internal underlying Go struct's code can change a lot.
 If this concept will be widely popular it will encourage project to:
     * either maintain your config structs as Kubernetes does (it is an API and well documented types)
     * define configuration file via [protobuf]() e.g like envoy [here](https://github.com/envoyproxy/envoy/tree/507191a36958bbeb1b11143fe0acb149f3f2fb00/api/envoy/config)